jefftriplett/jefftriplett.github.io/_pages/uses.md

 ## Desktop Apps

 - Alfred with Power Tools.
-- I backup my machines with Time Machine and Backblaze.
+- I back up my machines with Time Machine and Backblaze.
-- I currently use a 2019 16" MacBook Pro 2.4 GHz 8-Core Intel Core i9 with 64GB memory.
+- My main machine is a 2019 16" MacBook Pro 2.4 GHz 8-Core Intel Core i9 with 64GB memory.
-- Previously, I used a 15" MacBook Pro with 16GB memory.
+- My main development machine since 2007 has been a MacBook Pro.

+## General

+I have both an office in downtown Lawrence and a home office and I do my best to mirror both environments sine we live in a hybrid world.

-## Office Setup
+## Office and Home Office Setup

 - My desk is a Jarvis Bamboo Standing Desk
-- My chair is an [Ikea Markus](https://www.ikea.com/us/en/catalog/products/00103102/) :thumbsdown:
+- My chair is an [Ikea Markus]() :thumbsdown:
-- My mouse is a cheap Amazon basics
 - Apple Magic Keyboard

-## Home Office Setup

-- My desk is a Jarvis Bamboo Standing Desk
+- My mouse is a cheap Amazon Basics (bought in bulk)
+- I run three external displays.
   - Dual 28" 4k Monoprice monitors - These are great and have four inputs.
-I can play a game via my Switch on one while watching YouTube or getting unstuck in the other.
-- My chair is an [Ikea Markus](https://www.ikea.com/us/en/catalog/products/00103102/) :thumbsdown:
-- Apple Wired Keyboard with 10-key
+  - 27" 4k Monoprice monitor.
+- CalDigit Hub (
 - My microphone is a Blue Yeti
-- My mouse is a cheap Amazon basics
-- My keyboard is an older Apple wired keyboard with extended keys and the enter and F19 keys have been broken for probably 5 years.
 - Anker 10-port USB 3
 - USB switch